Author steps in to save reading scheme

 Moyes contributed a story, Paris For One, in 2015, and other authors who have taken part include Andy McNab, Jeffrey Archer, Malala, Roddy Doyle, Mark Billingham and Fern Britton.

-Moyes said it was a "really effective low-cost method of improving the reading skills and enjoyment" of less confident readers and others.
+Moyes told BBC News it was a "really effective low-cost method of improving the reading skills and enjoyment" of less confident readers and others.

 She said the decision to end it was "a really short-sighted measure at a time when libraries are closing".